okwilkins/knowledge-system/slip-box/Goodhart's Law.md

 ---

-When a measure becomes a target , it ceases to be a good measure.
+When a measure becomes a target, it ceases to be a good measure.
 ## References